dai-shi/react-hooks-async/README.md

 - Some hooks require `deps` like `useEffect`, but eslint-plugin-react-hooks can't detect them for the exhaustive-deps rule.
   Developers need to pay attention without the exhaustive-deps rule.
+- Some other hooks require argument object identity to avoid infinite loops.
+  If you need to define objects in render, you are likely to need useMemo or useMemoOne from `use-memo-one` package.

 ## Blogs